-High Power Impulse Magnetron Sputtering (HIPIMS)
+High Power Impulse Magnetron Sputtering (HIPIMs)

-In HIPIMS, a train of short, intense pulses is delivered to the cathode.
+In HiPIMS, a train of short, intense pulses is delivered to the cathode.
 During a pulse, a very high – often kilowatt or megawatt – peak power creates an extremely dense plasma.
 To avoid the problem of excess heat, the pulses are delivered with a very low duty cycle which keeps heat, as well as the average operating power, at very manageable levels.

-HIPIMS magnetron sputtering is available in a variety of source configurations and compatible with many of Angstrom’s process control capabilities and advanced fixturing options.
+HiPIMS magnetron sputtering is available in a variety of source configurations and compatible with many of Angstrom’s process control capabilities and advanced fixturing options.

 Aeres®, Angstrom’s advanced process control software, has been specifically configured with features and capabilities unique to high performance DC magnetron sputter deposition.
 Click here to learn more.